Looks like the Regent will be in the news a bit longer.

 If you are poor, it’s a handout.

-If you are rich, it’s an investment.
+If you are rich,

 The board confirmed that Herring won by a slim 165-vote margin, beating Sen. Mark Obenshain, the Republican candidate in the race.